tinybirdco/signatures-POC/README.md

 3. Install dependencies

-This script will automatically install and configure the `tinybird-cli` for this project.

 ```bash
 npm install
 ```

+4. Setup Tinybird CLI

+The install script above will automatically install and configure the `tinybird-cli` for this project.

 Choose your region: 1 for `us-east`, 2 for `eu`.
 A new `.tinyb` file will be created.tb